schaes/Assignment1_I3E/README.md

-#Controls
+# Controls
 - W, A, S, D for movement
 - E to interact with objects (e.g.: doors, card, gasmask)
 - move mouse to look around
-#Minimum System Requirements
+# Minimum System Requirements
-#Operating System:
+# Operating System
 -	Windows 7 SP1+, Windows 10, or newer
 -	64-bit OS highly recommended (Unity builds can be 32-bit or 64-bit depending on your build target)

-#Component	Minimum Requirement
+# Component	Minimum Requirement
 CPU	> Intel Core i3 (2nd gen or newer) or AMD equivalent RAM	> 4 GB
 GPU	> Integrated graphics (Intel HD 4000 or newer) or low-end dedicated GPU